Dragon Inn: Release

+Home video

+In 2014, academic James A. Steintrager said that King Hu's films never enjoyed the global name-brand recognition that was bestowed on other filmmakers such as Akira Kurosawa.
+This led to what he described as a "shambolic state" for King Hu's films, which had not seen any restoration treatment and were only available on "shoddy DVD transfers."

+Writing for Cinéaste in 2018, David Neary said that there was a "recent awakening" among Western cinephiles to martial arts films, which led to numerous releases of these types of films from art house-based home video labels such as Eureka and The Criterion Collection.

-Dragon Inn was released in the United Kingdom on Blu-ray and DVD through Eureka Entertainment's Masters of Cinema line of releases.
-It received a Blu-ray release in the United States in July 2018 by the Criterion Collection.
+Dragon Inn was released in 2015 in the United Kingdom on Blu-ray and DVD through Eureka Entertainment's Masters of Cinema line of releases.
+It received a Blu-ray release in the United States in July 2018 by Criterion.

 Reception

 At the 1968 Golden Horse Awards, Dragon Inn won the award for Best Screenplay and was a runner-up for Best Director.

 In 2011, the Taipei Golden Horse Film Festival had 122 industry professionals take part in the survey.
 This voters included film scholars, festival programmers, film directors, actors and producers to vote for the 100 Greatest Chinese-Language Films.
 Dragon Inn tied with Wong Kar-wai's In the Mood for Love (2000) for ninth place on the list.

 In the United Kingdom, Empire gave the film four stars out five, referring to it as a "A keystone of the wuxia genre" and noted that the film "may lack plot complexity and period spectacle.
 But the stand-off in a remote inn is flecked with tension, wit and slick martial artistry."
 Michael Brooke (Sight & Sound) referred to Dragon Inn as "one of the most important wuxia pian films to emerge from the Chinese-speaking world prior to the great martial arts boom of the turn of the 1970s." and that it was "riotously entertaining".
 Brooke commented on the action scenes, opining that they "aren't quite as breath-catchingly dexterous as the ones Hong Kong cinema would later produce, they're both lively and agreeably frequent, with Hu using the Scope frame to its full advantage".
 Brooke concluded that "If it's not quite first-rank Hu when set against A Touch of Zen or The Fate of Lee Khan, it makes for a superb introduction."
 The Radio Times gave the film a four out of five star rating, and felt the film surpassed Come Drink With Me, noting that Hu's "control over camera movement and composition is exemplary, building the tension and invigorating the swordplay."